30 Unusual Musical Instruments from Around the World

 A Waterphone instrument

-The Waterphone is a unique musical instrument invented by Richard Waters in the late 1960s.
+The Waterphone is a unique musical instrument invented by American painter and sculptor Richard Waters in the late 1960s.
 It consists of a stainless steel resonator bowl with a cylindrical neck and bronze rods of varying lengths and diameters attached around the rim.
 The Waterphone is played by bowing, striking, or rotating it, causing the rods to resonate and create eerie, ethereal sounds reminiscent of whale calls or otherworldly landscapes.
 It is used extensively in film scores, ambient music, and sound design for its haunting and evocative timbre.

 24. Shakuhachi